TodePond/TodePondDotCom/wikiblogarden/learn/pastagang/accident/arroost/readme.md

 <br>

 *I really appreciate having a friend like Orion who is mad and bold enough to decide to say yes to almost everything, and just "go for it".
 He's one of the most likeable people I know and I miss him now that he's left London.
 But on the other hand, I don't think there's a single city in the world that deserves to keep hold of Orion.
 At least, not yet.
-That maniac belongs to the sky— I mean, he was even trying to get us to all go sky diving back in Los Angeles a few weeks ago.
+That maniac belongs to the sky— I mean, he even tried to get us to all go sky diving back in Los Angeles a few weeks ago.
 Unfortunately, I don't think he got a bite.*

 <br>